 The Passport Program, funded by the Ministry of Children, Community and Social Services (MCCSS), supports adults with developmental disabilities by providing funding for community participation services and supports, activities of daily living and person-directed planning.
 MCCSS aims to help these adults become involved in their communities and live as independently as possible.
 The program also provides funding for caregiver respite services and supports for primary caregivers of an adult with a developmental disability.
 Learn more.

 Our assessment services are not currently covered under Ontario Autism Program (OAP).
 These services are offered for a fee.
 Learn more.

-Except for Autism services, no other services offered at Surrey Place requires fees.
-If you require a service that requires payment of fees, we offer several payment options to help you manage your budget as needed:
+Aside from Autism Services and Services for Partners and Organizations, none of our other services offered at Surrey Place charge fees.
+For those services that do include fees, we offer several payment options to help you manage your budget:

 OPTION 1: Pay in Full

 We accept various payment options, including e-transfers, cheques, and major credit cards (note AMEX is not accepted). *Note: Payment is required at least one week before the service begins and late payments will be subject to interest fees.

 OPTION 2: Pay in Installments

 For programs $2000+: After an initial installment of 25% of the program cost (due one week before the service begins or within 30 days of the invoice date), the remaining balance will be paid in 30-day installments, and the final payment due before the service ends.

 For other amounts: We offer other payment plan options to break your purchase into a series of affordable installments.
 Just ask, and we will work with you to meet your specific needs.